RandintN/raas/README.md

-# RAAS - Robson Cassiano as a Service

-A Spring Boot 3.5.5 application that implements a Model Context Protocol (MCP) server using Spring AI and Anthropic Claude integration.
+A Spring Boot 3.5.9 application that implements a Model Context Protocol (MCP) server using Spring AI and Google AI Studio (Gemini) integration.
 This project is a personalized MCP server for Robson Cassiano.

 ## Features